 Kristi earned her Master of Science, Bachelor of Science in Physical Therapy from Thomas Jefferson University in Philadelphia, Pennsylvania, Magna cum Laude.
 Additionally, she earned her Bachelor of Science at the United States Naval Academy in Annapolis, Maryland.

 Volunteers are an integral part of Penrose Hospital.
 Our volunteers serve in over 100 departments throughout Penrose Hospital, and the service our volunteers offer is truly a gift from the heart.

 Penrose Hospital wants to provide the very best patient care, and our volunteers play an important role in this.
 As a volunteer, you will derive great personal satisfaction while working with a team of dedicated staff and other volunteers.

-To apply for No One Dies Alone program, email the No One Dies Alone coordinator or submit applications to the Spiritual Care Department at Penrose Hospital.
+To apply for the No One Dies Alone program, email the No One Dies Alone Coordinator or submit applications to the Spiritual Care Department at Penrose Hospital.

 For the adult and teen volunteer programs:

 Volunteers are needed seven days a week between the hours of 8 AM and 8 PM, later hours are available at the Penrose Hospital Emergency Room.

 - Must be 18 years of age or older for the adult volunteer program